-The key to success of a dental implant is the quantity and quality of bone that remains after the loss of a tooth.
+The key to the success of a dental implant is the quantity and quality of bone that remains after the loss of a tooth.
 When a tooth or teeth have been missing for a long time, the bone which used to support the teeth melts away, much like an unused muscle shrinks without exercise.
 If a dental implant is needed at a missing tooth site like this, there may not be enough bone present to place the implant into!

 Fortunately Dr. Shumaker, and Dr. Allen can perform a Ridge Augmentation Bone graft to regenerate the missing bone to provide enough support for your dental implant(s).
-Depending on how severe the bone loss is, the ridge augmentation bone graft will either be done prior to implant placement, or in less severe cases can be done at the same time as the implant placement procedure.
+Depending on how severe the bone loss is, the ridge augmentation bone graft will either be done prior to implant placement or in less severe cases can be done at the same time as the implant placement procedure.

 With this procedure, additional bone is placed underneath the gum tissue, in the area where it has been lost.
-Dr. Shumaker or Dr. Allen may also use a dissolvable collagen barrier an growth factors to help stimulate the body’s own natural healing of the bony defect.
+Dr. Shumaker or Dr. Allen may also use a dissolvable collagen barrier growth factors to help stimulate the body’s own natural healing of the bony defect.

 The bone used for ridge augmentation procedures is usually bottled bone obtained from an accredited tissue bank, preventing the need (in most cases) to take bone from other areas of your body.
-In some severe cases the doctors may need to take some of your own bone from another area inside your mouth, but usually this is not necessary.
+In some severe cases, the doctors may need to take some of your own bone from another area inside your mouth, but usually, this is not necessary.